eshareddy234/Image_Genrator_By_AI_MERN/README.md

 System must have updated version of node and npm
 First Create your Mongo DB cluster and Open AI account ( for API keys to use AI ) and Cloudinary ( to save images in cloud ) and add you crendials in .env file

-Open Two Terminals
-In the first terminal :
+Open Two Terminals                                                                                                                                                 In the first terminal :
-cd ./client
+cd client
 npm install
 npm run dev
 This would start the frontend

-In the second terminal :
+In the second terminal :                                                                                                                                           cd sever
-cd ./sever
 npm install
 npm start
 This would start the backend